xianlinbox/Toggle/README.md

 I'm trying to push this project into Maven central repository, Now it's waiting aprroval from Sonatype. when it's done, we can easily using maven depency include this little tool.

 ###step1: Include This Tool Into Your Project
-There are two method to include this tool into your project.
+There are three ways to include this tool into your project.
+* 1. Using Maven depency(coming soon)
-* 1. Download the jar and add it into your project classpath
+* 2. Download the jar directly [Toggle.jar](https://github.com/xianlinbox/Toggle/blob/master/build/libs/Toggle.jar) and add it into your project classpath
-* 2. Using Maven depency
+* 3. Clone the source codes and add them into your project.

 ###step1：Define Your Own Toggle Class
 Your feature toggle class must implements interface Toggle and must using ToggleStatus enum as the switch of Feature Toggle.